aeberspaecher/pyoptics/design.rst

 - Waves and beams: Plane waves (with tilt, 1d and 2d), Gaussian beams, Airy beams...
-- polarization converter (?): convert from Ex Ey representations to E_TM and E_TM ones - can this be done spectrally?
+- polarization converter (?): convert from Ex Ey representations to E_TM and E_TM ones - can this be done spectrally (ExEy -> TE,TM: is this more than a projection onto radial and tangential basis vectors in k-space)?
 - reflection and transmission coefficients (for both complex fields and intensities) in both polarizations
+- symmetrization and desymmetrization of images
+- trigonometric interpolation of bandlimited images (enter NA, get interpolator that works on physical coordinates!)
+- map: entries of parameter vector to values spatially resolved (e.g. for optmization in an SLM)
+- Gerchberg-Saxton algorithm

 Propagator
 ----------